CleverRaven/Cataclysm-DDA/doc/MAGIC.md

 `effect_str` | The "effect" the spell has (see [EFFECTS_JSON](EFFECTS_JSON.md)).
 Varies according to the spell `effect` field. | "effect_str": "zapped", "effect_str": "mon_zombie",
 `max_level` | How much you can train the spell.
 Default is 0.
 Ignored for monsters and items that cast spells. | "max_level": 10, `difficulty` | How hard is to cast the spell.
 A high difficulty spell is easier to fail, failing grants spell XP at no resource cost.
-It also limits the maximum spellcasting skill that can be gained by casting it (e.g. difficulty 10 will train up to spellcasting lvl 10). | "difficulty": 7, `affected_body_parts` | `body_part` where the `effect_str` will occur.
+It also limits the maximum spellcasting skill that can be gained by casting it (e.g. difficulty 10 will train up to spellcasting lvl 10). | "difficulty": 7, `multiple_projectiles` | If value is bigger than one, instead of shooting single spell with damage X, you will shoot `multiple_projectiles` amount of projectiles with damage `damage/multiple_projectiles`, which may damage different body parts (each projectile has 75% chance to hit torso still) | "multiple_projectiles": 2, `affected_body_parts` | `body_part` where the `effect_str` will occur.
 Set at `torso` by default.
 Currently doesn't work. | "affected_body_parts": [ "head" ]
 `extra_effects` | Allows to cast a secondary spell `id` immediately after the primary spell.
 Allows for multiple `id`s. | "extra_effects": [ <br> { <br> "id": "fireball", <br> "hit_self": false, <br> "max_level": 3 <br> }, <br> { "id": "storm_chain_1" } <br>]
 `learn_spells` | Allow user to learn the spell `id` when they reach that spell level  (e.g. `"create_atomic_light": 5` means user will learn create_atomic_light when they reach level 5 of the primary spell).
 Allows for multiple `id`s. | "learn_spells": { "create_atomic_light": 5, "megablast": 10 }